NOTE: Much of this blog was written in 2015 with updates added in later years.

 Personally, when I lived in London I would often vote Green, especially in the Mayoral elections where they normally got my secondary vote.
 Like many people I liked the idea of the Greens but what I’ve seen & heard these past few years has changed my opinion.
 The Greens made a mess of running Brighton & their pronouncements on rail transport (and Hs2 in particular) have combined hand-wringing, daft ideas & very dodgy assumptions.
 Then we saw their then leader, Natalie Bennett implode in an interview with LBC radio’s Nick Ferrari.

 This has led me to cast a critical eye over their policies relating to rail transport.
 What I’ve found is less than impressive.
 In parts, it’s downright dishonest.
 You see, the Greens have become obsessed with who owns the railways rather than understanding how they operate.
 They seem to have fallen for the populist rather than the pragmatic.
 They’ve ditched the chance to genuinely do things that will help the environment in favour of tub-thumping to gain votes.

-As we can’t cast a critical eye over the manifesto we’re left with their policy statements which they’ve displayed on their website.
+I’ve cast a critical eye over the policy statements which they’ve displayed on their website.
 The one for Transport dates from 2009.
-It was amended in 2014 and again in 2017, more than two years after I wrote this critique.
+It was amended in 2014 and again in 2017, more than two years after I originally wrote this critique.